Your Questions About Severe-Duty Louvers Answered

 About the Authors

-Doug Petty is formerly product manager, louvers and architectural products, for Pottorff.
-Michael J. Bulzomi is director of marketing, louvers and dampers, for Nailor Industries Inc.; Anthony E. Jackson Sr., CSI, CDT, LEED GA, is sales manager for The Airolite Company LLC; and Eric Sposito, CDT, is director, architectural louvers, grilles/shading, Explovent business units, for Construction Specialties.
-Bulzomi, Jackson, and Sposito are members of the AMCA Louver Marketing Subcommittee.
+Doug Petty is formerly product manager, louvers and architectural products, for Pottorff; Michael J. Bulzomi is product manager, commercial dampers, for Greenheck; Anthony E. Jackson Sr., CSI, CDT, LEED GA, is product manager for The Airolite Company LLC; and Eric Sposito, CDT, is director, architectural-product solutions, for Construction Specialties.

 To Learn More …